KrazyGamer132/S3-K-Sprite-Pack-Update/README.md

 Me (of course).
 All Sprites are owned by SEGA.
 # How do I run the mod?
 Open Hedgemodmanager, click on the mod, click on the config icon to switch between Sonic's design, Enjoy.

+## The Sprite Pack will now be on Gamebanana.
+Why?
+I didn't want it here anymore.